-For each problem, briefly explain/justify how you obtained your answer.
+- Submit on Gradescope by 1:00pm Pacific on Friday, September 25th, for a small, "on-time" bonus. - All students have a pre-approved extension, or "grace period" that extends until Monday 1:00pm Pacific, when they can submit with no penalty.
+The grace period expires on 1:00 Pacific on Monday, September 27th, after which we cannot accept further late submissions. - Collaboration policy: You are encouraged to discuss problem-solving strategies with each other as well as the course staff, but you must write up your own solutions and submit individual work.
+Please cite any collaboration at the top of your submission. - Tagging written problems: When you submit your written PDF on Gradescope you must tag your PDF, meaning that you must assign pages of your PDF as answers to particular questions so that we can properly grade your submission.
+For problem sets, we are deducting 2 points for any submissions that do not have all questions tagged. - For each problem, briefly explain/justify how you obtained your answer.
 Brief explanations of your answer are necessary to get full credit for a problem even if you have the correct numerical answer.
 The explanations help us determine your understanding of the problem whether or not you got the correct answer.
 Moreover, in the event of an incorrect answer, we can still try to give you partial credit based on the explanation you provide.
-It is fine for your answers to include summations, products, factorials, exponentials, or combinations; you don't need to calculate those all out to get a single numeric answer.

-Note: all assignment submissions will be made online through Gradescope.
-You can find information on signing up to submit assignments through Gradescope on the class webpage.
-If you handwrite your solutions, you are responsible for making sure that you can produce clearly legible scans of them for submission.
-You may use any word processing software you like for writing up your solutions.
-On the CS109 webpage we provide a template file and tutorial for the L^AT_EX system, if you'd like to use it.
+It is fine for your answers to include summations, products, factorials, exponentials, or combinations; you don't need to calculate those all out to get a single numeric answer. - If you handwrite your solutions, you are responsible for making sure that you can produce clearly legible scans of them for submission.
+You may also use any word processing software you like for writing up your solutions.
+On the CS109 webpage we provide a template file and tutorial for the LATEX system, if you'd like to use it.

-Collaboration policy: You are encouraged to discuss problem-solving strategies with each other as well as the course staff, but you must write up your own solutions and submit individual work.
-Please cite any collaboration at the top of your submission.

-Sanity check: For this problem set, we are offering an optional "sanity check" tool on Gradescope.
-It will let you check some of your numerical answers before the deadline.
-We hope it will prevent some stress in these uncertain times.